-At December 31, 2014, the Company and the Bank employed 1,009 persons, including seven executive officers.
-Full time equivalent employees were 965.
-No employees of the Company or the Bank are presently represented by a union or covered under a collective bargaining agreement.
+At December 31, 2015, the Company employed 1,011 persons, including six executive officers.
+Full time equivalent employees were 963.
+No employees of the Company are presently represented by a union or covered under a collective bargaining agreement.
 Management believes that its employee relations are good.